pancongliang/openshift/installing/aws-ipi/offline-install-cluster-on-aws/offline-Install-cluster-on-aws-cli.md

 ### Installation preparation

-#### Install the Mirror Registry and Mirroring OCP release image on the bastion machine and create the install-config
+#### Install the mirror registry and mirroring ocp release image on the bastion machine and create the install-config
 ```
 source 01-set-parameter.sh && source 03-install-pre.sh
 ```